selwynpolit/d9book/book/entities.md

 ## Save an entity

-Entity save is done by calling the instance's save method.
+To save an entity, use the instance's `save` method.

 ```php
 $node->save();